Top 7 Safety Tips for Hikers

 5. Beware of Allergies

-Dressing accordingly can also keep poison ivy and poison oak off of your skin.
+Dressing accordingly can also keep poison ivy and oak off your skin.
 Most people are allergic to poisonous plants like that, and while some might be immune to their oils, it is much safer to wear long pants and tall boots than to chance it.

 6. Bring a Map and a Compass